holyseven/PSPNet-TF-Reproduce/README.md

 # Training Reproduce of PSPNet.

+(Updated 2021/04/09.
+Authors of PSPNet have provided a Pytorch implementation for PSPNet and their new work with supporting Sync Batch Norm, see https://github.com/hszhao/semseg.)

 (Updated 2019/02/26.
 A major change of code structure.
 For the version before, checkout v0.9 https://github.com/holyseven/PSPNet-TF-Reproduce/tree/v0.9.)

 This is an implementation of PSPNet (from training to test) in pure Tensorflow library (**tested on TF1.12, Python 3**).